OpenPegasus/OpenPegasus/docs/RunningOpenPegasusReadme.md

 Options defined as static are enabled only when the server is restarted.
+Dynamic options may be modified when the server is running. in the **cimconfig** CLI with the command **cimconfig -H ALL**

+Options defined as static are enabled only when the server is restarte.
 Dynamic options may be modified when the server is running.

 ```
 authorizedUserGroups (Static,Default:)